chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

    The angles of repose calculated from the simulation data.
 The solid lines are the angles computed from the highest particles on both side, while the shaded areas represent the angles for the left and the right.

 The theoretical angle of repose is 19.7°.
-We did not compute a mean of the angle of repose in order to compare the results with the literature since, even after 15 seconds of simulation, some particles are still falling from the top and the angles are still not oscillating around the same value.
+We did not compute the mean of the angled of repose in order to compare the results with the literature since, even after 15 seconds of simulation, some particles are still falling from the top and the angles are still not oscillating around the same value.
 We can however state that the angles are close to the literature.

 Here we can see that the top angles from all simulations are in a range of around ±1.5 from the baseline case, which can be considered as a good agreement.
 We can clearly see a trend in the bottom angles using the ASC.
-The angles of repose are around 2° below the baseline and load balancing cases.
-It seems to be cause by the accumulation of particles at the bottom of the piles.
+The angles of repose are about 2° below the baseline and load balancing cases.
+It seems to be caused by the accumulation of particles at the bottom of the piles.

 ----------